microsoft/FluidFramework/docs/examples/sudoku-example.md

 ### Handling events from distributed data structures

 Distributed data structures can be changed by both local and remote clients.
-In the `_hydrate` method, we also connect a method to be called each time the Sudoku data - the [SharedMap][] - is changed.
+In the `onInit` method, we also connect a method to be called each time the Sudoku data - the [SharedMap][] - is changed.
 In our case we simply call `render` again.
 This ensures that our UI updates whenever a remote client changes the Sudoku data.